 While I wouldn’t speculatively buy Marriott points for 0.78 cents each, there are plenty of circumstances where buying Marriott points at that rate could represent a great deal.

-To me there’s not as much value in the Bonvoy program since they introduced peak pricing, but still, there are situations where it could be worth topping off an account at this rate, as I explained above.
+To me, there’s not as much value in the Bonvoy program since they introduced peak pricing, but still, there are situations where it could be worth buying points at this rate, as I explained above.
 Buying points could get you a room at the EDITION Bodrum for about two thirds off, for example.

 For more opportunities to earn Marriott points, see this post for the best credit cards for earning Marriott points.